xzhang1234/Android/README.md

 - The main purpose of developing this app is to learn and master:
   1. Async task
   2. JSON parser
-  3. RecyclerView with Gesture detector
+  3. RecyclerView with Picasso and Gesture detector
+  4. Interaction of activities